biluriuday/predictiveKeyboardSimulator/README.md

 The line beneath shows the suggestions from dictionary.

 Planned features(as of now):
-Add a new word to dictionary
+Add a new word to dictionary.
-Able to select word from the list of suggestions(from dictionary)
+Able to select word from the list of suggestions(from dictionary).
+Improve the accuracy of suggestions?